react-bootstrap-table/react-bootstrap-table2/docs/column-props.md

 }
 ```

-It's also availabe to custom via a callback function:
+It's also available to custom via a callback function:
 ```js
 {
   headerTitle: function callback(column, colIndex) { ... }